KingOfSpades/KingOfSpades-old/_posts/2022-01-17-troubelshooting-permissions-on-pods.md

 ```

 ## Troubleshooting
 Let's have a look at whats going on here.
-We will start with a simpel `oc status` command:
+We will start with a simple `oc status` command:
 ```bash
 $ oc status --suggest
 ....